AdobeDocs/commerce-learn.en/help/site-management/live-search.md

 activity: use
 exl-id: a2a65242-9510-447d-8e35-4b9698ddd7b2
 ---
-# Use Live Search
+# Introduction to Live Search

 {{ee-feature}}

-Live Search from Adobe Commerce delivers a fast, super-relevant, and intuitive search experience for Adobe Commerce at no additional charge.
+This is an introduction to Live Search from Adobe Commerce.
 Live Search powered by Adobe Sensei uses artificial intelligence and machine-learning algorithms to perform a deep analysis of aggregated visitor data.
-This data, when combined with your Adobe Commerce catalog, results in highly engaging, relevant, and personalized shopping experiences.
-This is a great introduction into what the feature provides but for a deeper conversation make sure you watch

 ## Who is this video for?